bblank70/Maintenance/readme.md

-# Bookings and Reservations appication
+# Equipment Maintanence Web Application

 derived from udemy course by tsawler
 * Built in Go v1.19.4